alfon96/artworks_recommendation_APIs/README.md

 1. **raccomandazione_per_utente:** This focuses solely on matching artworks to a user's preferences.
 2. **raccomandazione_per_contenuto:** This not only considers the user's preferences but also takes into account the metatag information of artworks, offering a more nuanced recommendation.

+## Description

+This repository contains the code for an API built using FastAPI in Python.
+This API provides recommendations for artworks located in Naples, based on user preferences stored in a third-party database.
+The API connects to this database to retrieve user preferences using their User ID.
+Recommendations are generated using a cosine similarity matrix algorithm.

 ## Features

 - FastAPI based RESTful API